Great Teaching, Great Learning, Great Fun!

 - Performing Arts

-We teach discrete Phonics/Spelling, Punctuation and Grammar, Guided Reading, English, Maths, Science and Computing sessions but also provide links to our topics where possible.
+We teach discrete Phonics/Spelling, Punctuation and Grammar, Guided Reading, English, Maths, RE, SMSC, Science and Computing sessions but also provide links to our topics where possible.
 In addition to this, we ensure that we apply the basic skills learnt in these subjects when teaching the other National Curriculum subjects throughout our themes.
+For their Phonics/Spelling, Punctuation and Grammar, English and Maths lessons the pupils are streamed according to ability.
+The needs of the individual are paramount, so groups will remain flexible and pupils will be moved around according to their current needs to ensure all make good progress.

 Each new theme or topic includes a ‘WOW’ event in order to introduce the theme to the children.
 We ensure that every class either goes on an educational off site visit or has a visitor to the Academy at least once every six weeks.
 The very first lesson is always completed as a knowledge harvest in order to understand children’s prior knowledge and each unit ends with a celebration event.